 Three generations of Carl teich’s ran the firm.
 Carl Teich Jr. expanded the manufacturing facility to include bicycles and sewing machines.
 Activities after 1945 were limited to repair and possibly some manufacturing of bicycles, sewing macines and pneumatic pellet guns.
 The business closed in 1986 or 1987.

 It is interesting to note that a picture of a bicycle tag or metal badge contains the image of an Angel with spread wings holding a shield which has crossed Crozier’s and four six pointed stars.
 This is the Coat of Arms for the city of Bischofswerda which is based on a 14th century seal.
 The City was founded in the 13th Century by the Bishops of Meissen and remained under their authority until 1559.

 The pictures with this article shows a 16 ga. side by side shotgun with a Lefaucheux lever lock up.
 It was originally made as a pinfire and at some later time was converted to center fire.
 It has barrels made in Double Damascus Twist pattern.
 The name “Carl Teich in Bischofswerda” and the scroll engraving is inlaid in silver.
 I personally believe that this shotgun was made and decorated entirely in Belgium for Carl Teich.
 It has the Belgian provisional black powder proof mark on the bottom of the left barrel.

 The information in this article was generously supplied by Axel Pantermühl, Flinntenkalle, Axel Eichendorff, Hendrik Frühauf and Peter-Josef Schmidt.

-The following photograph of the Carl Teich store and shop, the two documents and the newspaper article are courtesy of Carl Teich’s great grandson.
+The following photographs of the Carl Teich store and shop, The bycycles the two documents and the newspaper article are courtesy of Carl Teich’s great grandson.
 Thank You!